insanebaba/presentations/slides/all_slides.md

    * Define parameters of NOT being slow
 3. How Did I solve this problem?
 4. Questions

+Note: We can only define what's fast by comparison and not by any other means
 <!--s-->
 # what is **Graphql API**
 <!--v-->